-International Tax Attorney Serving Jersey City and all of New Jersey
+International Tax Attorney Serving Bergen County and all of New Jersey

 In recent years, the IRS has been pushing a compliance initiative for reporting foreign assets.
 There are three basic areas of compliance you should know about.